-A rear license lamp is mounted on each side of the license plate in the under surface of the rear bumper rail to provide adequate lighting of rear license plate.
-Each lamp contains one 3 CP lamp bulb which operates in conjunction with the tail lights, and the circuit is protected by the lighting switch circuit breaker.
-Each lamp socket is mounted in rubber to protect the lamp filament from shock and a bronze grounding washer completes the circuit when the mounting bolts are tightened.
+A rear license lamp is mounted in the bumper below the license plate to provide adequate lighting of the plate.
+The lamp contains one 3 CP lamp bulb which operates in conjunction with the tail lights, and its circuit is also protected by the 10 ampere "TAIL LTS." fuse on the fuse block.